No Matter Who

-"No Matter Who" is a song by Phil Collins released as the fourth single from his album Dance into the Light.
+"No Matter Who" is a song by Phil Collins released as the third single from his album Dance into the Light.
 The single received only a limited release across the world.
 The song only charted in Germany, where it reached #69.

-A music video was made for the song, showing a half-sized Collins, his supporting band and the audience playing the song live on television.
+A music video was made for the song, showing a half-sized Collins, his supporting band, and the audience playing the song live on television.

-The other two tracks on the CD single are "In the Air Tonight" and "Both Sides of the Story", both recorded for MTV Europe Unplugged.
+The other two tracks on the CD single are "In the Air Tonight" and "Both Sides of the Story," both recorded for MTV Europe Unplugged.